 You can serve this pie with a lot of whipped cream or a dollop of vanilla ice cream.

-I love to serve this homemade pecan pie with my creamy homemade vanilla ice cream.
-I always heat the pie up a little first to make sure it’s nice and warm to melt the ice cream just slightly.
+I love serving this pecan pie with my creamy homemade vanilla ice cream.
+I always heat the pie a little first to make sure it’s nice and warm to melt the ice cream slightly.

 Love homemade pies?
 Try these recipes!